 The Inclusion Team are present during all our youth club sessions, which are divided into Juniors and Seniors.

-Staff and volunteers offer additional support so that any young person can get involved, especially those who are most vulnerable including young people with disabilities, young carers and looked after children.
+Staff and volunteers offer additional support, tailor activities and programmes so that any young person can get involved, especially those who are most vulnerable including young people with disabilities, young carers and looked after children.

 For more information, please visit the Volunteer page.